Craniops

-Craniops is an extinct genus of brachiopods in the family Craniopsidae with species known from the Ordovocian to the Devonian.
+Craniops is an extinct genus of brachiopods in the family Craniopsidae with species known from the Ordovician to the Devonian periods of the Palaeozoic era.

+Distribution

 C. curvata, C. elegans, C. estona and C. obtusa are from the Kukruse Stage (Ordovician) of Kohtla-Järve, in north-eastern Estonia.

+C.brussai and C. speculum are from the Silurian Los Espejos Formation in the Precordillera Basin in Argentina.

-C. tenuis is a pooleville member of the Bromide Formation from the Middle and Upper Ordovician of Oklahoma.
+C. tenuis is from the Pooleville Member of the Bromide Formation from the Middle and Upper Ordovician of Oklahoma.

+Palaeobiology

+Life history

+Craniops underwent a lecithotrophic larval stage during its ontogeny.